-The film opens with a murder.
-We’re looking down a set of stairs into a darkened, deserted nightclub.
-A man sits playing a piano with his back to us.
+The film opens in a darkened, deserted nightclub.
+A man plays a piano with his back to us.
 Another man appears atop the stairs.
 He has a gun.
 He sneaks down and creeps across the nightclub floor.
-There’s a flash of lightning and a crack of thunder from the storm outside.
-The piano player turns, and the gunman shoots twice.
+Outside, lightning flashes followed by a crack of thunder.
+The piano player turns, and the gunman shoots.
 The piano player drops dead.
 Then we hear footsteps and a woman scream.
-The gunman whirls towards us and fires.
-We hear the sound of running and a door closing.
 The gunman hurries after the mystery woman.

-Next we’re in a posh high-rise office.
-Two weeks have passed.
+Two weeks later, we’re in a posh high-rise office.
 The rain hasn’t stopped.
 The gunman, Johnny, sits on a couch.
 He pokes at a toy piano, playing the same melody the piano player played before he died.

-We learn that Johnny is out on bail.
-He’s planning to claim self-defense at the trial, but the District Attorney has a witness that could put Johnny away for a long time.
+We learn Johnny is out on bail.
+He plans to claim self-defense, but the District Attorney has identified a witness that could prove otherwise.
 Johnny thinks he knows where the witness is hiding and wants her out of the picture.

-“That’s your job,” Johnny says to a man sitting in a chair with his back to us.
-Now, here’s where things get confusing.
-They know where the witness is hiding, but they don’t know her identity.
-They have a guess, but they’re not sure.
-So the mystery hitman’s job is to fly out, rent a car, then go undercover.
-Mingle with the people and suss out the witness’s identity.
-Then kill her, but make it look like an accident.
+“That’s your job,” Johnny says to a man sitting with his back to us.
+Now, here’s where things get contrived.
+They know the witness’s location and what she looks like, but somehow they don’t know her name.
+So the mystery hitman must go undercover and suss out the witness’s identity before killing her.

 “What a hideout,” Johnny says.
 “No wonder we couldn’t find it until yesterday.
 It’s the last place in the world you’d expect anyone to hide.”